smartdevicelink/sdl_core_guides/docs/Best Practice Documents/4.1. Switching Communication Paths/index.md

 !!!

-Table 1 shows the specifications on how SDL connection path is switched when new comunication path is added during SDL connection.
+Table 1 shows the specifications on how SDL connection path is switched when new communication path is added during SDL connection.

 **Table1.** Table for switching multiple Transport
 ![table1_switching_multiple_transport.png](./assets/table1_switching_multiple_transport.png)